 1. What did you consider when picking your GCSE options?

-Some universities require a language at GCSE level e.g UCL.
+Some universities require a language at GCSE level, e.g UCL.
 Keep your options open.
 Consider taking a language – regardless of how good you are.
-Many of my friends who want to go UCL now have to cram a language GCSE alongside their undergraduate which can be pretty difficult.
+Many of my friends who want to go to UCL now have to cram a language GCSE alongside their undergraduate which can be pretty difficult.
 Also, having an extra language is super useful.

 – Laiba